cbourjau/alice-rs/README.md

 ## Dependencies

 There are no dependencies on any ALICE specific software, nor ROOT itself.
+The software from this repository can be run on Linux, MacOS, and Windows.

 ## CERN, LHC, and ALICE